huangbuyi/react-colors/src/components/ColorRadio/index.en-US.md

-ColorPanel is a two-demensional picker
+`ColorPanel` is a radio type input, can toggle color space